 [ Scroll down to continue ]

-Realistically, a one-shot class isn’t likely to have much of an impact on an organization.
-But were it offered as a regularly scheduled orientation class for new endowment committee members, Endowment 101 could keep them on the same page through the inevitable turnover and institutional memory losses that plague the nonprofit world.
-In essence, it’s a call to action: If you’re going to do it, do it right.
-It’s a tall order and more than most committee members signed up for.
-But an endowment-focused partner could shoulder much of the burden and go beyond the training role to coach nonprofits toward their endowment objectives.
+In essence, Endowment 101 provides a call to action: If you’re going to do it, do it right.
+It’s a tall order and more than most board members signed up for.
+But an endowment-focused partner could go beyond the training role to shoulder much of the burden and coach nonprofits toward their endowment objectives.
 Many of the services needed, such as those pertaining to disbursals and UPMIFA standards, overlap with investment management functions.
 This makes the holistic endowment specialty a natural fit for bundling with investment management.
 Besides, with fees based on assets under management and deducted automatically, the money managers command the most effective revenue model around.

 The financial planning precedent